 - If they lose their form, simply ask them to sign another one.

-Make sure you set up a file to keep track of all documents related to Gift Aid in your unit.
+Make sure you set up a file to keep track of all forms and documents related to Gift Aid in your unit.
 In this file, you should have:

 If you already have a unit accounts spreadsheet, just add a column to record whether you have a Gift Aid declaration for each girl.